 As a new member to our plan, you may be taking medications that are not on our formulary, or you may be taking a medication that is on our formulary but your ability to get it is limited.
 For example, you may need a prior authorization from us before we will pay for your prescription.
-You should talk to your doctor to decide if you should switch to another medication that we cover or make a coverage request.
-During the first 90 days that you are a member of our plan, we may cover a limited amount of your current medication therapy in certain cases while you talk to your doctor to determine the right course of action for you.
+Talk to your doctor to decide if you should switch to another medication that we cover or make a coverage request.
+During your first 90 days as a member of our plan, we may cover a limited amount of your current medication therapy.
+This gives you a chance to talk to your doctor and determine the right course of action for you.

 For any medication that you are currently taking that is not on our formulary or that requires additional authorization, we may cover multiple fills to provide at least 30 days of medication when you fill the prescription at a network pharmacy.
-If you are given this temporary supply, please speak to your doctor before you use the entire supply so you and your doctor can select a formulary alternative or make a coverage request.
+If you are given this temporary supply, please speak to your doctor before you use the entire supply.
+You and your doctor may decide to select a formulary alternative or make a coverage request.
 We will not pay for this medication beyond your first 30-day supply unless you have been approved for a coverage request.

 If you are a resident of a long-term care facility, we will cover a temporary transition supply of at least 31 days of medication.
 If you need a medication that is not on our formulary or is subject to additional authorization, but you are past the first 90 days of membership in our plan, we will cover up to a 31-day emergency supply of that medication (unless you have a prescription for fewer days) while you pursue a coverage request or work with your physician to select a formulary alternative.

 For members moving from home to a long-term care facility or from a long-term care facility to home: